ibartomeus/Lab_info/README.md

 - My goal is that you thrive while here.

-- Use slack for quick chats.
+- Use discord for quick chats.
 The best way to contact me is by slack or email.
 I usually answer in < 24-48 hours.
 In case of urgency, call me at my cell phone.

 - Schedules are flexible, but try to be in the lab a few central hours every day (unless in the field) or let me know if you work from home on a given day.
 I work at unconventinal hours, but I don't expect you to read emails outside your schedule.